Hope, Denial, Men, Nature, and me

 Tuesday, July 28, 2010.

-again I bicycled to the Delta Ponds along the bike path near Valley River Center.
+Once again I bicycled to the Delta Ponds along the bike path near Valley River Center.

 So far in this blog the only ponds I have been talking about are the one's closest to the Willamette River - where the water enters the ponds from the River.
 These ponds are the furthest SouthWest of the entire set of ponds.
 The topmost image here shows the satellite view of the ponds I have been visiting.
 The 2nd image shows a map-view of the same area.
 The third image shows a larger region which gives a better perspective of where these ponds are in relation to the formal city park having the name "Delta Ponds City Park."
 In that third image, there is a red balloon marker showing the "delta ponds city park" and my ponds are to the lower left of that park.